chloelikescats/virtual-ans/README.md

 Welcome to Virtual ANS, a virtual model of the ANS Synthesizer, a Soviet era visual synthesizer which translates images into sound.

+Click image to watch screencast demo of Virtual ANS on youtube:
 [![See a screencast of the Virtual ANS in action!](http://fluoglacial.com/wp-content/uploads/elektro-moskva-6.jpg)](https://youtu.be/2rjNuHptAco "Virtual ANS demo")

 I learned about the ANS Synthesizer during my MFA at Mills College and was immediately fascinated by its sonic possibilities.
 Since there is only one and it’s in Moscow behind velvet rope, I decided to create a virtual simulation that is accessible to anyone, as well as expanded in functionality.
 I’ve created a visual to represent the actual physical interface.